patriksimek/vm2/README.md

 * `require.root` - Restricted path(s) where local modules can be required (default: every path).
 * `require.mock` - Collection of mock modules (both external or built-in).
 * `require.context` - `host` (default) to require modules in the host and proxy them into the sandbox. `sandbox` to load, compile, and require modules in the sandbox.
 Except for `events`, built-in modules are always required in the host and proxied into the sandbox.
+* `require.pathContext` - A callback allowing custom context to be determined per module.
+Parameters are the module name, and extension.
+The callback must return `host` or `sandbox` as per above.
 * `require.import` - An array of modules to be loaded into NodeVM on start.
 * `require.resolve` - An additional lookup function in case a module wasn't found in one of the traditional node lookup paths.
 * `require.customRequire` - Use instead of the `require` function to load modules from the host.